-Rose geranium essential oil will then contribute to this soap with its medicinal properties as well as its wonderful scent.
 A word of caution: although rose geranium essential oil is safe for most people, it is very potent and may cause reactions to very sensitive skin.
-Again, essential oils are not a base ingredient for soaps, so if you have doubts, you can use a smaller quantity than the one on the recipe, or you can skip it entirely.
+If you plan to make this soap for sensitive skin, or you have allergy to this essential oil, you can use a smaller quantity than the one on the recipe, or skip it entirely.
 Unscented olive oil soap still smells great :).

 French Pink and Red Clays

-French pink clay is the mildest of all the clays and works well for normal, sensitive and mature skin types.
-In this soap, it works as a natural colorant, helps with its mild cleansing properties, and works as a “scent fixer”.
+French pink clay is one of the mildest of all the clays and works well for normal, sensitive and mature skin types.
+This pink illite clay works as a natural colorant, helps with its mild cleansing properties, and works as a “scent fixer”.